imrefazekas/jade-mithrilier/README.md

 In template JADE:

-- data-bind: 2-way binding for a given attribute of the model
+- data-bind: 2-way binding for a given attribute of the model.
-- data-value: read-only binding for a given attribute of the model
-- data-valuate: dynamic binding for a given attribute of the model.
-Expression is evaluated and set to the 'value' attribute of the DOM element
+- data-value: 1-way binding for a given attribute of the model.
+Good to present value from model.
 - data-each: maps array-typed attribute from the model
 - data-prop: properties of a given DOM element are set dynamically by the expression defined by 'data-prop'
 - data-attr: attributes of a given DOM element are set dynamically by the expression defined by 'data-attr'